-Specifically, inhaled NO (80 ppm) was administered preemptively to healthy patients undergoing lower extremity surgery requiring approximately two hours of tourniquet-induced ischemia and continued until the completion of the surgery.
+Specifically, inhaled NO· (80 ppm, co-administered with 50% oxygen and 50% nitrous oxide, approximately 5 hours) was administered preemptively to healthy patients undergoing lower extremity surgery requiring approximately two hours of tourniquet-induced ischemia and continued until the completion of the surgery.
 (34) Administration of inhaled nitric oxide (80 ppm) significantly attenuated the inflammatory response characterized by reduced expression of CD11b/CD18, P-selectin, and NF-B compared with the control group.
 This was accompanied by significant increases in plasma levels of nitrate and nitrite and reduced oxidative stress.
-In this health cohort inhaled NO administered at 80 ppm significantly reduced inflammation in lower extremity ischemia–reperfusion injury in humans.
-This observation supported the concept that conditions characterized by dysfunction in NO metabolism, that inhaled NO may be an effective therapy to replenish systemic NO, thus mitigating injury.
-A subsequent randomized controlled clinical trial evaluated the effects of preemptive inhaled NO in recipients (n=20) undergoing orthotopic liver transplantation.(42) Specifically, inhaled NO (80 ppm) versus placebo was randomly administered to the recipients just following induction of anesthesia and discontinued at the time of wound closure Patients that received inhaled NO significantly demonstrated a decreased hospital length of stay and enhanced recovery of graft function alanine transaminase (ALT) and aspartate aminotransferase (AST), prothrombin time and activated partial thromboplastin time by approximately 2-3 days when compared to the placebo group.
-Intraoperative platelet transfusion was reduced by 50% in recipients who received inhaled NO. As would be expected plasma nitrite levels were significantly increased in inhaled NO group compare when compared to placebo.
+In this health cohort inhaled NO· administered at 80 ppm significantly reduced inflammation from IRI in lower extremity.
+This observation supported the concept that conditions characterized by dysfunction in NO· metabolism, that inhaled NO· may be an effective therapy to replenish systemic NO·, thus mitigating injury.
+A subsequent randomized controlled clinical trial evaluated the effects of preemptive inhaled NO· in recipients (n=20) undergoing orthotopic liver transplantation.(42) Specifically, inhaled NO· (80 ppm, approximately 4 hours) versus placebo was randomly administered to the recipients just following induction of anesthesia and discontinued at the time of wound closure.
+Patients who received inhaled NO· significantly demonstrated shorter hospital stay and enhanced recovery of graft function alanine transaminase (ALT) and aspartate aminotransferase (AST), prothrombin time and activated partial thromboplastin time] by approximately 2-3 days when compared to the placebo group.
+Intraoperative platelet transfusion was reduced by 50% in recipients who received inhaled NO·.
+As would be expected plasma nitrite levels were significantly increased in inhaled NO· group compare when compared to placebo.
 Commonly cited untoward side effects such as the formation of critical levels of methemoglobin, nitrogen dioxide or bleeding complications were not observed.
-Shortly thereafter, patients at two university centers (Center A and B) were randomized to receive placebo or 80 ppm of inhaled NO (n = 20/center) or iNO (80 ppm, n = 20/center) during the operative phase of liver transplantation.
-MELD scores were significantly higher at Center B (22.5 vs. 19.5, p,0.0001), surgical times were greater at Center B (7.7 vs. 4.5 hrs, p,0.001) and warm ischemia times were greater at Center B (95.4 vs. 69.7 min, p,0.0001).
-Inhaled NO enhanced allograft function indexed by liver function tests and reduced hepatobiliary complications at 9-months.
+Shortly thereafter, patients at two university centers (Center A and B) were randomized to receive placebo or 80 ppm of inhaled placebo (n = 20/center) or inhaled NO· (80 ppm, n = 20/center) during the operative phase of liver transplantation.
+MELD scores were significantly higher at Center B (22.5 vs. 19.5, p=0.0001), surgical times were greater at Center B (7.7 vs. 4.5 hrs, p=0.001), and warm ischemia times were greater at Center B (95.4 vs. 69.7 min, p=0.0001).
+Inhaled NO· enhanced allograft function indexed by liver function tests and reduced hepatobiliary complications at 9-months.
 Hospital length of stay was not decreased.
-Inhaled NO significantly increased concentrations of nitrate, nitrite and nitrosylhemoglobin, with nitrite being postulated as a protective mechanism.
+Inhaled NO· significantly increased concentrations of nitrate, nitrite, and nitrosylhemoglobin, with nitrite being postulated as a protective mechanism.
 Consistent with previous human studies no adverse metabolic or hematologic effects from were observed between groups.
-Mean costs of inhaled NO was $1,020 per transplant.
-Use of inhaled NO has also been tested in models of a non-heart beating donor model and steatotic liver and demonstrated the injury attenuation and enhanced microcirculatory perfusion.(43, 44) These studies are consistent with others demonstrating injury mitigating efficacy when inhaled NO is utilized prior to predictable IR injury.
-Replenishing NO maybe more important in extended criteria donors which appear even susceptible to ischemia (cold and warm)-reperfusion.
+Mean costs of inhaled NO· was $1,020 per transplant.
+Use of inhaled NO· has also been tested in models of a non-heart beating donor model and steatotic liver, and demonstrated the injury attenuation and enhanced microcirculatory perfusion.(43, 44) These studies are consistent with others demonstrating injury mitigating efficacy when inhaled NO· is utilized prior to predictable IR injury.
+Replenishing NO· maybe more important in extended criteria donors which appear even susceptible to ischemia (cold and warm)-reperfusion.